 Veganism as Child Abuse

-I answered a question on veganism as child abuse for Philosophy in Action Radio on 18 November 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on veganism as child abuse on 18 November 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should it be considered child abuse to feed a child a vegan diet?
 Most experts agree that children need some of the nutrients found in meat and dairy products to develop properly.
 I've read lots of stories about children whose development is impaired or stunted due to being fed a vegan diet.
 Should it be considered child abuse to feed a child a strict vegan diet?
 If so, at which point should the state intervene and take legal recourse against the parents?

 My Answer, In Brief: Child abuse requires that parents inflict serious and lasting harm on the child that impairs its capacity to develop into healthy, independent, autonomous adult.
 A vegan diet might do that – in which case the state should intervene.
 Or it might be perfectly fine – in which case the state should leave the parents and child alone.